dataluscorp/browser/widget/cocoa/docs/macos-apis.md

 # Using macOS APIs

 With each new macOS release, new APIs are added.
-Due to the wide range of platforms that Firefox runs on, and due to the [wide range of SDKs that we support building with](./sdks.html#supported-sdks), using macOS APIs in Firefox requires some extra care.
+Due to the wide range of platforms that Datalus runs on, and due to the [wide range of SDKs that we support building with](./sdks.html#supported-sdks), using macOS APIs in Datalus requires some extra care.

 ## Availability of APIs, and runtime checks

-First of all, if you use an API that is supported by all versions of macOS that Firefox runs on, i.e. 10.9 and above, then you don't need to worry about anything:
+First of all, if you use an API that is supported by all versions of macOS that Datalus runs on, i.e. 10.9 and above, then you don't need to worry about anything:
 The API declaration will be present in any of the supported SDKs, and you don't need any runtime checks.